ElDuderino420/HackerNewsClone/LSDProjectReport.md

 Non-functional requirements can be summed up as the following:
 - The system needs to have an uptime of at least 95% between 11. of Nov and 14. of Dec
 - There should be a REST api to post and get the latest posted story which a simulator can access.
-- a Rest call that can respond Alive, Update, or Down accordingly
+- A Rest call that can respond Alive, Update, or Down accordingly

 ## Development Process